 As we debate the merits of signing the transactions vs. mining the transactions to establish trust in the network, the blockchain-powered business network is limited only by the aspirations of current business networks as they evolve.
 It is not a technology problem but a business ambition issue.

 Successful system design of the business network must align well with the tenets of blockchain (trade, trust, ownership, and transactionality in a multi party scenario).
 Otherwise, business networks may never realize the promise of blockchain technology in a sustainable way.
-To support and sustain growth, these design considerations are paramount:
+To support and sustain growth, the design considerations of participant control, network extensibility, data visibility and protection, open access, scalability, security, and enterprise integration are paramount.

 Read more by Nitin Gaur